Where to buy Asian groceries

 If you’re coming from Asia or a multi-cultural city like NY, San Francisco where there is a strong Asian presence, Zurich might seem like a desert in terms of Asian ingredients, but actually you just need to know where to go.
 There are small and mid-size shops in the city where you’ll be able to get most of the Asian ingredients you need.
 I’m listing some of the places that I frequently visit to get the ingredients for my Asian cooking classes.

-How to get thinly cut beef for Bulgogi/Shabu-Shabu/Sukiyaki meat: Take Beef “Hochrücken (Ribeye)” part of the beef.
+Where/How to get thinly cut meat (Korean/Japanese style) for Bulgogi/Shabu-Shabu/Sukiyaki: Take Beef “Hochrücken (Ribeye)” part of the beef.
 It is marbled nicely with fat, so it stay juicy when you cook.
 In general most of the butchers in Zurich city know how to cut the meat like the meat fondue.
 If they don’t understand it, just say you want it thinly sliced like meat Fondue.
-If you can’t get to a butcher, use the Migros/Coop Fondue Chinois meat in the freezer section – they work really well.
+If you can’t get to a butcher, use the Migros/Coop Fondue Chinoise meat in the freezer section – they work really well.

 Where are some of your favorite places to shop for Asian groceries?
 Share your comments here.